Café Kitsuné Louvre transforms itself into an evolving pastry bar

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie

-Of course, all this is accompanied by a good coffee or a latte with the various vegetable milks that are open to you.
+Of course, all this is accompanied by a good cup of coffee or a latte with the various plant milks on offer.
 For us, it was golden and matcha latte with oat and soy milk, we love it.

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie

-For this month of February, come the beautiful creations of Philippe Conticini whose greediness is not to be proved anymore.
-Then will follow the creations of Johanna Roques, Hélène Deguen or Aurélien Cohen!
+For this month of February, Philippe Conticini 's beautiful creations arrive.
+Next up are creations by Johanna Roques, Hélène Deguen and Aurélien Cohen!

 In short, there's more to come at Café Kitsuné Louvre!
 How about a pastry break after a tour of the Colonnes de Buren?